wp-plugins/gotmls/readme.txt

 5. The Quarantine showing threats that have been fix already.

 == Changelog ==

+= 3.12.27 =
+* Added Spanish traslation, thanks to Jelena Kovacevic and Andrew Kurtis.

 = 3.11.28 =
 * Updated string in the code and added a .pot file to be ready for translation into other languages.